Ali-Saraeb1/AI-Analytic-Number-Theory/README.md

 are the corresponding moduli.
 We train a feed-forward neural network and a random-forest classifier, and we get two vectors of probabilities, which we aggregate via a meta-ensemble to predict 𝑞.
-The model emperically verifies the conjecture for small 𝑞 in the sense that it achieves a perfect test accuracy of 1.0, provided that sufficient statistical properties of the zeros are incorporated in the training process.
+The model emperically verifies the conjecture for small 𝑞 in the sense that it achieves a perfect test accuracy of 1.0, provided that sufficient statistical properties of the zeros are incorporated in the training process.
 Based on the emperical evidence, we